Becoming Fully Catholic

 "Jesus said to them, 'Come, and you will see.'" -John 1:39

-Becoming Fully Catholic is how St. Charles implements the Rite of Christian Initiation of Adults, a process through which unbaptized men and women enter the Catholic Church.
+Becoming Fully Catholic is how St. Charles implements the Rite of Christian Initiation of Adults, a process through which unbaptized men and women, and those unbaptized children who have reached the age of reason around age 7, enter the Catholic Church.
 It includes several stages marked by a deepening relationship with God, study, prayer, community, and celebration of rites at Mass.
 Participants in this journey are known as seekers, catechumens, and elect, after participation in certain rites of the Church.

-Becoming Fully Catholic is also for adults who may have been baptized, Catholic or not, when they were younger, but were never raised in the Christian faith or were never confirmed.
-These adults are called candidates.
+Becoming Fully Catholic is also for those who may have been baptized, Catholic or not, when they were younger, but were never raised in the Christian faith or were never confirmed.
+These teens and adults are called candidates.

 All participants undergo a process of conversion as they reflect on the Gospel, profess faith in Jesus and the Catholic Church, and receive the sacraments of baptism, confirmation, and Holy Eucharist.
 The BFC process follows the ancient practice of the Church that was restored by the Second Vatican Council as the normal way adults prepare for baptism.